Yann-CV/vintage-models/README.md

 - AlexNet (2012): AlexNet, designed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton, was a milestone in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) in 2012.
 It popularized the use of deep convolutional neural networks for image classification tasks.

-- Generative Adversarial Network (GAN): GANs, introduced by Ian Goodfellow and his colleagues in 2014, have become one of the most influential and popular models for image generation.
-GANs consist of a generator network and a discriminator network that are trained adversarially, leading to the generation of realistic images.

 - GoogleNet (Inception) (2014): The Inception architecture, also known as GoogleNet, introduced the concept of inception modules and significantly improved the efficiency and performance